 - Measure the height of the specimen before and after soaking to determine the swell percentage of the initial height.
 An expansion measurement equipment can be used for this purpose.

-- After 4 days of soaking, the mold shall be from water.
-The base plate, filter paper, and surcharge weights shall also be removed. mass of the mold plus soil shall be measured.
+- After 4 days of soaking, the mold shall be from the water.
+The base plate, filter paper, and surcharge weights shall also be removed.
+The mass of the mold plus soil shall be measured.

 Load Test